Keith Drury’s Backpacking equipment list

 throughout the day then backpacing is your thing.

-?___Pee bottle.
-Many men hikers carry an extra bottle dedicated
+men hikers (and almost all men over 60) carry an extra bottle dedicated to

-to keeping them from having to get up in the middle of the night and make a
+keeping them from having to get up several times in the middle of the night and

 Commentary by Burt Webb